TRUE health flows from loving relationships, GOOD FOOD and time spent in nature.......

 Watch the weather.
 We are closed if it is raining.
 Call before you come if the weather is questionable!
 559-0988

 Our physical address is: 2349 Black Pond Lane, Wadmalaw Island, SC 29487.
 Some GPS systems do not recognize this address.
 If yours does not recognize Black Pond Lane, use Selkirk Plantation Road, Wadmalaw Island, SC 29487.

-And a visit to Ambrose Family Farm makes for a great field trip, no matter what your age.
+A visit to Ambrose Family Farm makes for a great field trip, no matter what your age.
 Groups are welcome.
 To schedule a field trip, call 843-559-9999 (Stono Farm Market) or 843-559-0988 (Farm).

 And we'll fix your lunch too.
 NO PROBLEM.
 The Stono Farm Market is on the way to the farm and we have a great bag lunch menu.
 Place your order 1-2 days ahead of time, and stop on your way to the farm to pick up your lunch.

 We also insist that children be properly supervised while on the farm.
 They must be attended at all times and are not welcome to wander away on their own.
 Although we are transitionally organic farmers, soil is always blowing on the produce and berries we grow, and are not clean enough to eat.
 Please refrain from eating in the field.